junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Woah, buddy, I don't think you're going anywhere."
 Dean watches him closely, worried.
 "You alright?
 Is it just the light or you look even worse than two days ago?"

-"It's the light," Cas says, breathing heavily, trying to stand up again, regardless of Dean's hand on his shoulder.
+"It's the light," Cas insists, breathing heavily, trying to stand up again, regardless of Dean's hand on his shoulder.
 Dean presses him back down, exchanging a look with Sam.

 "You know what, we need someone keep an eye on the Devil too.
 I don't want to come back and find him on the loose again, or the bunker gets torn apart, or both.
 Why don't you get some more rest, research on how to patch a body, find some spell we can try later?
 We'll be back before you know it."

 "I can still fight," Cas says stubbornly, not meeting his eyes.
 "You don't know what you might run into in Detroit."
-But his body leans into the seat.
+But his body slumps into the seat.

 "I know you can," Dean gives him a quick pat on the shoulder, trying to pull a small smile.
 "We just need you in a different battlefield."

 "Alright," Cas says finally with a small pout, which Dean finds just too adorable to not stare for a moment longer than necessary.

 "Call me if you need anything.
-I can drive to meet you if you need," Cas says behind them when they head for the garage.
+I can drive to meet you if needed," Cas says behind them when they head for the garage.

-"Of course," Dean answers freely, waving a goodbye.
+"Of course," Dean answers freely, waving a goodbye behind him.

 <br>